 We have edited the sentence to clearly describe thawing by resuspending the frozen pellet with room temperature media.

-“Thaw the cells .
-Transfer all the thawed the suspension into a 15 mL conical tube”
+“In a sterile hood, thaw the cells by resuspending the frozen pellet with 1 mL of room temperature media.
+Transfer all the thawed cell suspension into a 15 mL conical tube.”

 4. In the Alternate Protocol for thawing cells (line 113-123), the numbering system is slightly confusing (1.1 vs. 1.1.1).
 Maybe "Alt1.1" or similar would be better.
 A similar numbering system is used in Section 2, so if changed, then a similar change should be made in Section 2.